Stuffed and Rolled Belly of Pork with Fresh Herbs and Lemon

 This is a great dish to prepare and is excellent cold as well as hot.
 The herbs need to have their stalks removed but don’t be too fussy as they are easily discarded when eating the dish.
 Do try to use fresh herbs but dried will do if fresh are unavailable.

+Method Preheat the oven to high.
+Place the rolled out piece of belly, skin side down on the work surface and sprinkle most of the salt and 4 grinds of black pepper all over.
+Leave for a few minutes.
+Rub in the crushed garlic and strew with the roughly chopped herbs.
+Roll the meat up into an even length and then tie it up with string.
+This is easiest with separate pieces of string, just tying along the length.
+Rub the olive oil into the meat and sprinkle the rest of the salt and pepper on to it.
 Place in a roasting tin and roast in the hot oven for 10 to 15 minutes.
 Then reduce the heat to 150*C (gas mark 2), cover with foil and roast for 3 to 4 hours, basting with the juices occasionally.
 For the last half hour, pour on the honey and lemon juice.
 Once cooked, remove the pork to a board and with a wooden spoon, scrape up the juices, adding a little water to create a sauce.
 Strain and adjust for seasoning, adding some more lemon juice if necessary.

 Serve with the meat or you can simply leave the meat in the roasting tin to cool and serve cold.